-During the first vote-canvassing montage, one Congressman slams his door in the lobbyist's face and a picture of a soldier falls off a mourning wreath.
-The picture was of the Congressman's brother, who now opposes the 13th Amendment because he blames black people for his brother's death.
+During the first vote-canvassing montage, one Congressman slams his door in the lobbyist's face and a picture of a soldier falls off of a mourning wreath.
+The picture was of the Congressman's brother, who now opposes the 13th Amendment because he blames black people for his brother's death in the war.

 Lincoln's telegraph to Ulysses S. Grant.
 He initially pushes for the decision to discuss the terms for peace with the South in Washington, only to change his mind and have them sent to another city.
 On the day of the vote, word reaches Congress of the South attempting to make peace overtures, causing both parties to attempt to delay the vote...until Lincoln uses Exact Words to deny knowledge of any Southern delegates in Washington.

 Cigarette of Anxiety: After seeing the amputated limbs at the military hospital, Robert goes for a smoke to calm his nerves.
 He can't even manage to roll one up before tossing it away in frustration.